 We have seen a sharp increase in the number of PearOS questions appearing on Ask Ubuntu.
 The reason it doesn’t work any more is because it’s an abandoned project that is based on a version of Ubuntu that is now also dead.
 It has more holes than a colander and will all-but-guarantee your system gets compromised.

-Even if you’re leaving your media centre behind while you travel this Christmas, you don’t have to be without all your media.
-I’m going to show you that in just a few steps you can access all your TV and movies remotely on an Android device over a nice, secure SSH connection.
+If you’re leaving your media centre behind while you travel this Christmas, you needn’t go without your media.
+Follow these steps to access all your TV and movies on an Android device over a nice, secure SSH connection.

 SSH is the de facto remote access technique for Ubuntu and Linux servers and yet some of the defaults you’ll get from sudo apt-get install ssh can be downright dangerous in the wrong circumstances.
 This article will steer you around the biggest pitfalls to keep your server’s front door well protected.